Pure FM (Portsmouth): Committee 2023/2024

-Awards
+Awards and nominations

-In 2008 at the Student Radio Association Conference in Bath, Ben Burrell won the very first ever Demo Idol.
+In 2008 at the Student Radio Association Conference in Bath, Ben Burrell won the first Demo Idol.

 In 2012, Dan Jackson and Murray Grindon were shortlisted for the Best Entertainment Programming category at the Student Radio Awards.

 In April 2013 at the Student Radio Association Conference in Leicester, Glen Scott picked up Volunteer of the Year at the I Love Student Radio Awards.

 In November 2013, Glen Scott picked up the Gold Award for Best Male Presenter at the National Student Radio Awards 2013.

 In 2014 at the National Student Radio Awards, Pure FM picked up their first group Gold Award for Best SRA Chart Show (presented by Glen Scott and Oliver Ing, produced by Ed Roberts).

 In 2015, at the National Student Radio Awards Pure FM were shortlisted for Best SRA Chart Show (presented by Orion Brooks and Andrew Dixson, produced by Kerrie Oak and Alex Watson).

 In 2016, Pure FM were nominated for "Most Improved Student Radio Station" at the I Love Student Radio Awards.
 Deputy Head of Music, Nelson Hylton, was also nominated for Outstanding Contribution to Student Radio.

-Notable alumni

-Some of the most well known alumni of Pure FM include: